Full-Atom Peptide Design with Geometric Latent Diffusion: Introduction

-To address the above problems, we propose a powerful model for full-atom \textbf{Pep}tide design with \textbf{G}eometric \textbf{LA}tent \textbf{D}iffusion (\model).
-Specifically, we have made the following contributions in this paper: \begin{itemize} \item To the best of our knowledge, we are the first to exploit deep generative models for end-to-end co-designing both 1D sequences and 3D structures of peptides conditioned on the binding sites.
-We construct a new training dataset from PDB and literature. \item To capture the \emph{full-atom geometry}, we first learn a Variational AutoEncoder (VAE) to obtain a fixed-size latent representation (including a 3D coordinate and a hidden feature) for each residue of the input peptide, and then conduct the diffusion process in this latent space, both of which are conditional on the binding site to better model protein-peptide interactions.
-The encoder and the decoder in our VAE are well-designed to enable full-atom input and output, respectively. \item Regarding the \emph{variable binding geometry}, we derive a shared standard space from the binding sites by proposing a novel skill---receptor-specific affine transformation.
-Such affine transformation is computed by the center offset and covariance Cholesky decomposition of the binding site coordinates, which actually is the mapping from standard Gaussian to the binding site distribution.
-Leveraging the inverse of the affine transformation, we are able to convert data space into the standard space and perform generic diffusion therein, which facilitates generalization to diverse binding sites, and even to those unseen shapes during training. -0.1in \end{itemize}
+To address the above problems, we propose a powerful model for full-atom \textbf{Pep}tide design with \textbf{G}eometric \textbf{LA}tent \textbf{D}iffusion (\model) with the following contributions: \begin{itemize} \item We construct a new benchmark from PDB and literature based on practical relevance and non-redundancy, then systematically evaluate available sequence-structure co-design models on the task of target-specific peptide design. \item To capture the \emph{full-atom geometry}, we first learn a Variational AutoEncoder (VAE) to obtain a fixed-size latent representation (including a 3D coordinate and a hidden feature) for each residue of the input peptide, and then conduct the diffusion process in this latent space, both of which are conditioned on the binding site to better model protein-peptide interactions.
+Notably, the proposed design enables our model to accommodate full-atom input and output. \item Regarding the \emph{variable binding geometry}, we derive a shared standard space from the binding sites by proposing a novel skill---receptor-specific affine transformation.
+Such affine transformation is computed by the center offset and covariance Cholesky decomposition of the binding site coordinates, serving as a mapping from the binding site distribution to standard Gaussian.
+With the affine transformation applied to both the binding sites and the peptides, we are able to project the shape of all complexes into approximately standard Gaussian distribution, which facilitates generalization to diverse binding sites. -0.1in \end{itemize}

-Notably, all the aforementioned models and processes meet the desired symmetry, \emph{i.e.}, E(3)-equivariance, as proved by us.
-Experiments on sequence-structure co-design and complex conformation generation demonstrate the superiority of our \model~over the existing generative models.
+Favorably, all the aforementioned models and processes meet the desired symmetry, \emph{i.e.}, E(3)-equivariance, as proved by us.
+Experiments on sequence-structure co-design and complex conformation generation demonstrate the superiority of \model~over the existing generative models.